peterkhe1999/CheatSheet/Threat Hunting/README.md

 `host="web01" source="/var/log/apache2/other_vhosts_access.log" "*.cgi"`

-Search the index **windows_sysmon** for events containing the string Bloodhound on the host FILE01.
+Search the index **windows_sysmon** for events containing the string `Bloodhound` on the host FILE01.

 `index="windows_sysmon" host="FILE01" "BloodHound"`

-`:Zone.Identifier` at the end of the file name is metadata and used by the **Attachment Execution Service** in Windows, indicating where the file originated from.
-The main objective is to protect users from running malicious files downloaded from locations such as the internet.
+`:Zone.Identifier` at the end of the file name is metadata and used by the **Attachment Execution Service** in Windows, indicating where the file originated from. => to protect users from running malicious files downloaded from locations such as the internet.

 Find out who or in which user context the domain enumeration was performed.

-Search the **windows_powershell** index to find PowerShell commands or script blocks related to the SharpHound collector usage.
+Search the `windows_powershell` index to find PowerShell commands or script blocks related to the SharpHound collector usage.

 `index="windows_powershell" host="FILE01"`

-The event contains the information that runas was used to create a PowerShell session as domain user X. This explains why the local administrator account was recorded performing the domain enumeration:
+The event contains the information that `runas` was used to create a PowerShell session as domain user X. This explains why the local administrator account was recorded performing the domain enumeration:

 `runas /netonly /user:TECH\l.martin "powershell.exe -ep bypass"`